Sreehari425/presenceforge/docs/GETTING_STARTED.md

 Welcome to PresenceForge!
 This guide will help you get started with integrating Discord Rich Presence into your Rust application.

+> Note: This is currently in early development (v0.0.0).
+Things might break.

 ## What is Discord Rich Presence?

 Discord Rich Presence allows your application to display custom status information in Discord, showing users what you're doing in real-time.
 This can include: